12 women with a perfect response for why they don't have kids

-Deschanel, who is currently pregnant, reminded everyone that asking about a woman's child-free status doesn't become more acceptable if the woman actually wants kids.
-The actress told InStyle magazine in 2014 how annoying it was to be constantly questioned about babies before she had them — a practice, she noted, that's inherently rooted in sexism.
+Deschanel, who went on to have two children, reminded everyone that asking about a woman’s child-free status doesn’t become more acceptable if the woman actually wants kids.
+The actress told InStyle magazine in 2014 how annoying it was to be constantly questioned about babies before she had them — a practice, she noted, that’s inherently rooted in sexism.

 4. Marisa Tomei: “I don’t know why women need to have children to be seen as complete human beings.”

 If a woman doesn’t have kids, has she really fulfilled her true potential?
 Some people truly believe the answer is “no.” But Marisa Tomei questioned that cliché in an interview with Manhattan magazine in 2009.